GuilhermeRossato/vivo-router-data-extractor/README.md

 The output is a series of events separated by newline characters (char code 10), each event is represented as a standard json object string.
 The variables extracted from the router are printed to the standard output when they are updated, each output line contains a json object describing the change.

+The extraction has two fetching stages: Status, for variables, and Statistics, for usage and host list.
 ## Arguments

 ```
 --debug             Prints execution logs to the standard error pipe (stderr)
 --only-status       Only extract status variables, disabling statistics
 --only-statistics   Only extract statistics variables, disabling status
---skip-start        Disables printing of all variables at start up
+--skip-start        Disables the initial printing of all variables at start up
 --only-start        Prints all variables and exit the program
---slow              Prints updates lazily and slows down when there are few updates
+--slow              Delay the output and printing of updates to produce a constant output stream.
---no-date           Removes the extracted "date" string property from update entries.
+--no-date           Removes the extracted date string property from update entries.
 --time              Adds the "time" property to update entries with the number of milliseconds since the epoch from the extracted date.
 --type              Adds the "type" property with the update type ('created', 'updated', 'removed') to the output
 --previous          Adds the "previous" property to entries with the value that was replaced from the variable